Vinayakgouda-Sahyadri-ECE/ResumeFit/README.md

 * **AI-Powered File Validation:** Intelligently checks if an uploaded file appears to be a resume before processing.
 * **PDF Downloads:** Allows users to download the detailed report, feedback summary, and cover letter as professional PDF documents.
 * **Fully Responsive Design:** Works seamlessly on all devices, from mobile phones to desktop computers.
+* **Single-Page Experience:** The entire application runs on a single page, with the report dynamically replacing the input view for a smooth user experience.

 ---

 ## 🚀 Getting Started

-To get this project running on your local machine, follow these steps:
+To get this project running on your local machine, follow these simple steps.

 ### Prerequisites